Dr. Johnnetta Betsch Cole

-Johnnetta Betsch Cole is a Principal Consultant with Cook Ross, Inc., a consulting firm that provides solutions to organizations in the areas of diversity, inclusion, cultural competency, leadership development and organizational change management.
+Johnnetta Betsch Cole is a Principal Consultant with Cook Ross.
 Before assuming her current position, she served for eight years as the Director of the Smithsonian National Museum of African Art.

-Johnnetta Betsch Cole received a Ph.D. in anthropology with a specialization in African Studies from Northwestern University.
-After holding teaching and administrative positions in anthropology, women’s studies and African American studies at several colleges and universities, she served as the president of both of the historically Black colleges for women in the United States–Spelman College and Bennett College — a distinction she alone holds.
-She has authored or edited several books and numerous articles for scholarly and general audiences.
+After receiving a Ph.D. in anthropology with a specialization in African studies from Northwestern University, Dr. Cole held teaching and administrative positions in anthropology, women’s studies, and African American studies at several colleges and universities.
+She served as the president of both historically Black colleges for women in the United States, Spelman College and Bennett College, a distinction she alone holds.
+She has authored and edited several books and numerous articles for scholarly and general audiences.

-Dr. Cole has received numerous awards and is the recipient of 64 honorary degrees.
-Throughout her career, and in her published work, speeches and community service, she consistently addresses issues of racial, gender and all other systems of inequality.
+Johnnetta Betsch Cole has received numerous awards and is the recipient of over 60 honorary degrees.
+Throughout her career and in her published work, speeches and community service, she consistently addresses issues of race, gender, and other systems of inequality.